-WARRENDALE, PA–The Materials Research Society (MRS) is pleased to announce the vice president, secretary and new board members for 2017, elected by the Society's global membership of almost 15,000.
+WARRENDALE, PA—The Materials Research Society (MRS) is pleased to announce the Vice President/President Elect, Secretary and new Board Members for 2020, elected by the Society's global membership of almost 14,000.

-Sean J. Hearne, Sandia National Laboratories, will serve as MRS Vice President beginning January 1, 2017.
-He will lead the board of directors as MRS President in 2018, and finish his three-year term as immediate past president in 2019.
-More information on Hearne can be found at www.mrs.org/elections-2016/sean-j-hearne.
+Cherie R. Kagan, University of Pennsylvania, will serve as MRS Vice President beginning January 1, 2020.
+She will lead the Board of Directors as MRS President in 2021, and finish her three-year term as Immediate Past President in 2022.
+More information on Kagan can be found at mrs.org/elections/cherie-kagan.

-In addition, Eric A. Stach, Brookhaven National Laboratory, has been elected as MRS Secretary.
-He will begin his three-year term in January 2017.
+In addition, Dawnielle Farrar-Gaines, Johns Hopkins University, has been elected as MRS Secretary.
+She will begin her three-year term in January 2020.

 The MRS Board of Directors is the governing body of the Materials Research Society and is responsible for setting the strategic direction of major Society activities.

 Photos of elected officers available upon request at email@example.com.

 About the Materials Research Society

 MRS is an organization of more than 11,500 materials researchers from academia, industry and government worldwide, and a recognized leader in promoting the advancement of interdisciplinary materials research and technology to improve the quality of life.
 MRS members are students and professionals hailing from physics, chemistry, biology, mathematics and engineering—the full spectrum of materials research.
 Headquartered in Warrendale, Pennsylvania (USA), MRS membership now spans over 80 countries, with 45 percent of members residing outside the United States.